GLOBAL MARKETS-World stocks, dollar flat before U.S. jobs data

 The prospect of higher rates has made non-interest-bearing gold less attractive.
 It was set to record its longest weekly losing streak since 1999 on Friday.

-Analysts said market moves were just guesswork before the U.S. non-farm payrolls data due at 1230 GMT.
-Economists expect the report to show 223,000 jobs were created in July.
+Economists expect the U.S. employment report to show 223,000 jobs were created in July.
 Along with upbeat U.S. economic data and hawkish comments by a Fed official this week, that would support the case for higher rates.

 "We are currently 40 percent for September and 60 for December because there are still doubts in the corner of the doves," said Philip Marey, an economist at Rabobank.